5 Social Media News Stories You Need to Read This Week

 Over the last two years, people have shared these workouts over 2 million times on Facebook, Twitter, Instagram, Reddit and even 4chan’s fitness ‘/fit’ imageboard.
 We’ve captured this data, using the blazing-fast new interface, to find some patterns.

-New Years Resolutions don’t stick, we’ve confirmed that with our earlier research.
 Over last year, workout-related posts decreased by 50%.
 In January, people shared their workouts over 100,000 times – in December it was 53,503.
+Although exercising has become a more popular New Year resolution.

 That’s still a huge amount of social capital.
 Yet, not all workouts were created equal.
 Isolating legs (hamstrings, glutes, quadriceps) received seven times more mentions than its closest competitior – chest day.